 Program Accomplishments / Status This program is incorporated into Program HE.4 in the Housing Plan to ensure the County has adequate sites to accommodate its carryover portion of unaccommodated need (32 units) from the 5 th Cycle as well as its unaccommodated units from the 6 th Cycle RHNA.
 Program HE.O.2: Prepare a five-year land use plan update which will set aside sufficient land area within urban limit lines to meet future residential needs through 2019, and to allow sufficient land choice and inhibit inflated land values due to potential monopoly of growth areas.
 Responsibility: Planning Division Time Frame: Within one year of adoption of the housing element.
 Funding: General Fund Objective: To assure enough land is zoned appropriately to accommodate development needs.
 Accomplishments: The 2014-2019 Housing Element included a summary of the site inventory conducted using an analysis of the County's Geographic Information System (GIS) base map with information provided by the County Assessor's office (see Table 63 and/or Appendix B of the 2014-2019 Housing Element).
 Glenn County had adequate land to accommodate the RHNA in all income categories except the low and very low income categories.
-As discussed in Program HE.0.1 above, the County rezoned sites to ensure adequate sites to accommodate the County's residential needs projected through 2019 and ensure adequate residential opportunities were available throughout the County.
-In October 2018, the County released a Request for Proposals (RFP) for a comprehensive update of the Glenn County General Plan, Glenn County Unified Development Code (Title 15 of the Glenn County Code), nuisance/violation codes, and the preparation of all necessary environmental quality Act (CEQA).
-In April 2019, the County initiated the General Plan Update process to revise the General Plan Update process to revise the General Plan Update process, the County held three visioning workshops in May/June 2019 to receive community feedback and ideas to help shape the County's land use patterns, economic development strategies, and key priorities for the next 20 years.
+As discussed in Program HE.O.1 above, the County rezoned sites to ensure adequate sites to accommodate the County's residential needs projected through 2015 and ensure adequate residential opportunities were available throughout the County.
+In October 2018, the County released a Request for Proposals (RFP) for a comprehensive update of the Glenn County General Plan, Glenn County Unified Development Code (Title 15 of the Glenn County General Plan, Glenn County Unified Development Code (Title 16 necessary environmental documents for the plan and codified updates as required by the California Environmental Quality Act (CEQA).
+In April 2019, the County initiated the General Plan Update process to revise the General Plan to reflect the goals and values of the community for the next 20 years.
+As part of the General Plan Update process, the County held three visioning workshops in May/June 2019 to receive community feedback and ideas to help shape the County's land use patterns, economic development strategies and key priorities for the next 20 years.
 During the General Plan Update process, the County reviewed existing land uses and land use patterns to ensure there is a sufficient amount of land choice to meet future residential needs and that there are no established or known areas for monopolized growth.
-Status: In general, Program HE.0.2 has been reviewed and implementation is underway through Plan ensures an adequate amount of land continues to be set aside to meet the future residential needs of the unincorporated County for the 6 th Cycle and the sites identified in Table IV-3 and Appendix A ensure housing opportunities are distributed in multiple communities in the County.
-Program HE.1 in the Housing Plan ensures th
+Status: In general, Program HE.O.2 has been reviewed and implementation is underway through the General Plan Update and Zoning Code Update project.
+Program HE.4 in the Housing Plan ensures an adequate amount of land continues to be set aside to meet the future residential needs of the un